bluefut/prompt_factory/README.md

-# prompt_factory
-Prompt templates for various projects
+# Prompt Factory Repo for creating prompts for various tasks